desktopofsamuel/portfolio-v1/src/blogs/2018-10-29 Practical Tips on Evernote/index.md

 Templates should have been on Evernote since it was ever released.
 Before that, I always had a template tag with all the reusable documents.
 But it's better to be late than sorry.
 Templates might not be very useful for long-time pro users since I assume most of them developed their own workflow already.
 But it is always nice to check out how do other people work, it would be even better if people can submit and share their own template.
 At least you can do it in your notebook, by clicking "Save as Template" in context menu next to the title.

-## **Tables has been revamped**
+## **Tables have been revamped**

 ![](./Tables.png)

 My impression of the old Evernote tables was always lack of style and function.
 It was a pure html table without much formatting options.

 New table features revamped a year ago, but I have discovered only recently.
 Supporting drag-and-drop rows and intuitive controls allow my notes become more systematic.
-Usually, I use table as a header template for document type, like meeting notes and agendas.
+Usually, I use tables as a header template for document type, like meeting notes and agendas.
 It is much easier than writing on a completely blank note.

 ## **To-do List + Saved Search with Filters**